gal-passi/FamAnalysis/README.md

    as described in the study [Genome-wide prediction of disease variant effects with a deep protein language model](https://www.nature.com/articles/s41588-023-01465-0) - official GitHub repository (https://github.com/ntranoslab/esm-variants.git).
 4. The current version can run on standard CPUs and does not require direct model inference.

+The pipeline consists of 3 stages:
+1. Create protein and mutations objects based on input data by pulling all relevant metadata from UniProtKB.
+2. Calculate pathogenicity scores using ESM, AlphaMissense and [EVEmodel](https://www.nature.com/articles/s41586-021-04043-8).
+3. Normalize models scores and rank variants using an aggregated acore - DSrank (see paper).